If you’re looking, we also did a personal trainer certification comparison for the United States.

 ThePTDC is in no way affiliated with any personal training certification so you can be assured that the following is 100% unbiased.
 In fact we have been offered generous sums of money from certain organizations and turned it down.
 After reading the following you will understand why.

 A personal training certification will not make you successful.
-Scratch that, a certification has nothing to do with your success.
 It is a foot in the door, that’s all.
 In Canada the main bodies are CPTN, CSEP, and CanFit Pro.
 At the bottom of this post I have a chart comparing them all in terms of the specifics.
 Before you make a decision read the following.

 Personal Training is Unregulated